Athena-OS/athena-core-docker/README.md

 ```
 In this manner, podman will store securely your API key.
 Now, you can delete the `htb-api-file` by `rm -rf htb-api-file`.

-You can run Athena OS container in by docker run, docker compose or podman run.
+You can run the container by `podman run`.

 #### podman run